Select Music presents

 Your current tickets are automatically valid for this new date, and you do not need to take any further action if you are able to attend the event.

-Firstly, I want to send big love to everyone and hope you, your family and friends are all doing ok in what is an incredibly uncertain time.
-Although we are self-isolating, please reach out, give someone a call and stay connected, it is really important we all look after each other.
+Firstly, I want to send big love to everyone and hope you, your family and friends are all doing ok.
+This year has been an incredibly uncertain time.
+Although lockdowns and border restrictions are keeping us apart, please stay connected to your loved ones - reach out and give them a call, it is really important we all look after each other.

-Thank you so much for buying a ticket to the June shows, I am incredibly grateful for your support.
-The new dates are in December and I have a feeling they are going to be really special.
-I would be so thankful if you held on to your tickets as they will still be valid, as I am so looking forward to coming back and seeing you all again and playing some new music.
+Anyone who has bought tickets to the previous June or December shows, Thank you so much, I am incredibly grateful for your support.
+When we do finally get the chance to all be in the same space together next year and share some music, I have a feeling they are going to be really special shows.
+I would be so thankful if you held on to your tickets as they will still be valid.

 In the meantime, look after yourself and stay safe.